SS-2005/Video_Synthesis_System/README.md

 ### Step 1: Manual Analysis and Styling of Video to create

+create a analysis.pdf manually

 #### Run extract_style.py

 ```
 python extract_style.py
 ```

-This extracts the stying and animation type from the document
+upload the analysis.pdf file when it asks for an upload, This extracts the stying and animation type from the document

 #### Run Generate script